About Lise Leblanc

 In the end.

-When I made friends with my own mind, integrated painful parts of my life, and shifted my negative memories and subconscious beliefs, I created a life of peace, freedom, and happiness.
+When I made friends with my own mind, integrated painful parts of my life, and shifted my negative memories and subconscious beliefs, I created a life of freedom and happiness.
 My results have been AMAZING!
-Not only did I eliminate my mental health issues and got off all medications, but there were also many other benefits that I experienced as a result of healing my nervous system.
+Not only did I eliminate my mental health issues and need for medication, but there were also many other benefits that I experienced as a result of healing my nervous system.
 Physically, my digestive problems and back pain resolved.
+Almost like magic, many of my unhealthy behaviour patterns ended as they were being used to repress and cope with painful emotions.
 In my personal life, I am happier than ever.
-I quit my 9-5 job and am now doing the work I'm passionate about.
+I quit my 9-5 job and am now doing work I'm passionate about.
 I look and feel better than I did 20 years ago!

 Fortunately, my struggles brought me to a place where I can pull people through the faulty mental and emotional conditioning that's keeping them stuck in a repetitive loop of stress and suffering.
-I am ruthless when it comes to helping people take responsibility for the quality of their lives and freeing them from the guilt, shame, and destructive patterns that are keeping them from experiencing peace and happiness from within themselves.
+I am ruthless when it comes to helping people take responsibility for the quality of their lives and freeing them from the guilt, shame, fear, and the destructive patterns that are preventing them from experiencing peace and happiness from within themselves.
+I know this is possible and it can happen quickly which is why I've dedicated my life to helping people learn how to do heal their nervous system and get their subconscious mind on their side.

 Degrees & Certifications